Escape from Tomorrow: Release

-Legal issues
+Possibility of legal issues

-Many journalists who saw the film at Sundance speculated that it was likely that Disney would take legal action to prevent the film from being shown outside the festival, or perhaps even during it.
-"Disney's lawyers are probably climbing onto helicopters and planning a raid on Park City right now," wrote McWeeny.
+Many journalists who saw the film at Sundance speculated that it was likely that Disney would take legal action to prevent the film from being shown around the festival.
+McWeeny said about the film: "Disney's lawyers are probably climbing onto helicopters and planning a raid on Park City right now."
 Critics urged others present to see it before it was too late, and commented that it was questionable if those not present at the festival would ever have an opportunity to see it.

 However, others noted that if Disney had attempted to block the film's release, it was unclear on what legal grounds it could be done.
 Moore took care to avoid direct copyright infringement of songs or films played as part of attractions, and intellectual property law is less clear on the other aspects of the film.
-Science fiction writer Cory Doctorow, who distributed his first novel, Down and Out in the Magic Kingdom, set in a 22nd-century Disney World, under a Creative Commons license, believes there's at most "a possible trademark claim, and I suppose that Disney could conceivabl[y] bring suit for violating the park's terms of use, but these are much harder cases to make than copyright."
+Science fiction writer Cory Doctorow, who distributed his first novel, Down and Out in the Magic Kingdom, set in a 22nd-century Disney World, under a Creative Commons license, believes there is at most "a possible trademark claim, and I suppose that Disney could conceivabl[y] bring suit for violating the park's terms of use, but these are much harder cases to make than copyright."

 Columbia Law School professor Tim Wu did not think Disney would have any defensible intellectual property claim.
 "Though the filmmakers may have committed trespass when they broke Disney World's rules and if it violated the terms of entry on their tickets, the film itself is a different matter," he wrote on The New Yorkers blog.
 "As commentary on the social ideals of Disney World, it seems to clearly fall within a well-recognized category of fair use, and therefore probably will not be stopped by a court using copyright or trademark laws."